graphql-python/graphql-core/README.md

 Some restrictions (mostly in line with the design goals):

-* requires Python 3.6 or 3.7
+* requires Python 3.6 or newer
 * does not support some already deprecated methods and options of GraphQL.js
 * supports asynchronous operations only via async.io (does not support the additional executors in GraphQL-core)
-* the benchmarks have not yet been ported to Python

 ## Integration with other libraries and roadmap